hh117/ORCADS/README.md

 ## Code

-`src/python`: Scripts for the interface and the dialogue ORCA dialogue system.
+`src/python`: Scripts for the interface and the ORCA dialogue system.